 Show customers what they owe, how much and why.
 Make the video fun with cool animation and personal storytelling.
 Flip the narrative on the same old and much dreaded monthly billing statement and use the opportunity to surprise and delight your customer.
 You can even empower them with education about their usage trends and ways to save or take advantage of loyalty benefits.

 See a great video bill example from American Water below.

 By giving your customers a clearer understanding of their bill, you’re equipping them to better manage their finances.
 This personal service and attentiveness is the value you should be bringing to the customer experience at every step of their journey.
 And it shows your company cares about its customers and regards them as real people rather than just another number to increase your bottom line.

 Getting Bill Explainers To Work

-One of the largest utility companies in the U.S., PPL boosted their customer engagement over 3x with personalized quarterly statements delivered via video.
+One of the largest utility companies in the U.S., PPL boosted their customer engagement over 3x with personalised quarterly statements delivered via video.
 And PPL is just one example.
-We work with dozens of brands who consistently use bill explainers as one of the first places to upgrade their digital communications with Personalized Video.
+We work with dozens of brands who consistently use bill explainers as one of the first places to upgrade their digital communications with Personalised Video.